 Of course you can build your own system from the ground up.
 If you are interested in a multimode repeater/hot spot, a great place to start is Jonathan Naylor's MMDVM Git repository.
 This repository is in very active development and only experienced builders will be able to complete all the requirements necessary to build a system from scratch.
 A DStar-only repeater or hot spot can be built from Jonathan's older, but still popular DStarRepeater+IRCDDBGateway software and is available on Hans DL5DI's OpenDV repository.
 Again this takes some skill and tinkering to complete.

 Our own N7TAE has a new system called QnetGateway that supports MMDVM and that can be easily built on a Raspberry Pi. see the N7TAE QnetGateway repository.
 If you have never built up a system from scratch before, this is a fun place to start, and, of course, QnetGateway fully supports routing!
 To gain inside information about QnetGateway, join the QnetGateway at groups.io.

 The QuadNet Group also offer help with your setup or help with troubleshooting when problems occur.
-If you like, you can talk to us directly in the irc channel for support.
+The contact us page has several ways for you to reach out.

 73 and have fun with D-STAR!